Thank you for visiting the site and for checking out my blog—your comprehensive source for inbound internet marketing insights and information!

 I want to radically change the way you think about and approach advertising and marketing AND convince you to use data and technology to measurably improve your marketing performance.

 Good question… Before I answer the question, let me tell you how I got here.

-After graduating from Ohio, my career started in the late 90’s as an early employee of HotJobs.com.
-Although this was the tail end of the dot-com era, brace yourself… this isn’t some get-rich quick story you’re about to read.
+After graduating from Ohio University, I started my career in the late ’90s as an early employee of HotJobs.com.
+Although this was the tail end of the dot-com era, brace yourself… this isn’t some get-rich-quick story you’re about to read.

 Then I met with Bob.

 I remember a handful of things from my first meeting with Bob.
-Bob wore a baseball hat, a t-shirt, and khaki shorts (sans belt).
-He was incredibly charismatic and radiated with a confidence you just don’t find that often.
+Bob wore a baseball hat, a T-shirt, and khaki shorts (sans belt).
+He was incredibly charismatic and radiated a confidence you just don’t find that often.
 I remember him asking me about my goals (to own my own business within five years… the only thing stopping me was the right idea) and explaining to me some of his.
-He wanted to grow DrinkMore Water – fast.
+He wanted to grow DrinkMore Water—fast.
 DrinkMore was spending a lot of money on “traditional” advertising.
-Bob wanted to create a system to accurately track all of his advertising strategies – from event sponsorships to print yellow page ads.
-He also wanted to go “all in” with online marketing and evolve DrinkMore’s (at the time) eight page brochure website.
+Bob wanted to create a system to accurately track all of his advertising strategies—from event sponsorships to print Yellow Pages ads.
+He also wanted to go “all in” with online marketing and evolve DrinkMore’s (at the time) eight-page brochure website.

 Just over four years after I met Bob, we had built a system to accurately and quantify every single advertising and marketing strategy DrinkMore employed.
-We used the system to confidently eliminate over $120,000 in print yellow page advertising – something that sounds like a non-brainer now, but this was back during a time period when nearly every business owner was INCREASING their spend and ad sizes.
+We used the system to confidently eliminate over $120,000 in print Yellow Pages advertising—something that sounds like a no-brainer now, but this was back during a time period when nearly every business owner was INCREASING their spend and ad sizes.